Critical Care Nurse: All You Need to Know

 First and foremost, you need a degree in nursing!
 Do your research and find a college or institution that offers a nursing program.
 You can decide to get an associate’s degree in nursing or a bachelor’s degree.
 However, it’s important to note that many hospitals prefer to hire candidates that received their bachelor’s degree.
 It’s probably in your best interest to shoot for the stars and achieve that bachelor’s degree right away!

 As you approach your last year of schooling, seek out opportunities for a Nursing Student Externship.
-This experience will allow you to assist RNs in the critical care unit and see first-hand how this world works.
+This experience will allow you to assist RNs in the critical care unit.
+You’ll see first-hand how this world works.
 If you are unsure of how to find an externship opportunity, reach out to one of your nursing instructors for guidance.
 Also, if you are looking for an opportunity at a specific hospital, you can search the “job opportunities” section of their website.
 Regardless of how you find the opportunity, you’ll be happy to have this experience under your belt.

 Take and Pass the NCLEX Exam